October 21-22, 2017

-Bucket 100 is an annual, two-day bicycle event that starts at Purdue and ends at IU for a total of 130 miles.
+Bucket 100 is an annual two-day bicycle ride from Lafayette to Bloomington for a total of 125 miles.
 We’re thankful that this event gives us a chance to work closely with Purdue University’s Habitat for Humanity Campus Chapter.

 The route has been perfected over the years and designed with fun and safety in mind.
 All roads are paved, and the headwinds of the first day and the hills of the second day make the route exciting for experienced cyclists but not impossible for beginners.